trumad/PS2ArtworkDownloader/README.md

 # PS2ArtworkDownloader
+A script to help download:

+#Playstation 2 game covers
+#Playstation 2 game disc art
+#Playstation 2 game screenshots
-Batch downloads Playstation 2 game artwork, covers, disc art, screenshots and background shots for use with Open Playstation 2 Loader
+#Playstation 2 game background shots

+for use with Open Playstation 2 Loader.
+With this, you'll be able to make a full collection of PS2 covers and have them show up on the OpenPS2 Loader menu.

 # Guide